jantimon/next-yak/.changeset/angry-dingos-remain.md

 "yak-swc": patch
 ---

-Fix types to enable css prop on styled components
+Enable css prop support for styled components, not just native HTML elements by fixing a bug in the types